Skip to content

 • Automation of incident-handling workflows while preserving human oversight and explainability.

-• Cyber situational awareness pipelines for mitigation, response, and resilient decision support.
+• Cyber situational awareness pipelines that connect alerts with mitigation options, response playbooks, and analyst decision support.

 • Alignment with European defence requirements around robustness, privacy, and accountability.